riscv-software-src/riscof/docs/source/plugins.rst

 user-DUT in a separate environment.
 It would then cause issues in transferring data across these environments/domains.

-While many prefer the conventional *Makefile/autoconf* approach, transfering the *test-list* in YAML to be used by another Makefile-environment seemed like a bad and an unscalable idea.
+While many prefer the conventional *Makefile/autoconf* approach, transferring the *test-list* in YAML to be used by another Makefile-environment seemed like a bad and an unscalable idea.

 Expecting initial hesitation, we have tried to ensure that the python plugins can be made extremely